Freshman Admissions Writing Sample Tips

 Personal Statement Tips

-Directions: Choose either A or B. Recommended length: 500-650 words
+Choose either A or B. Maximum length: 600 words.

 A) Discuss how your family’s experience or cultural history enriched you or presented you with opportunities or challenges in pursuing your educational goals.